Space food: Processing

 Beer has also been developed that counteracts the reduction of taste and smell reception in space and reduces the possibility of wet burps in microgravity.
-Produced by Vostok 4-Pines Stout, a parabolic flight experiment validated that the reduced carbonation recipe met the criteria intended for space.
+A parabolic flight experiment using Vostok, a specially-produced stout by Four Pines, validated that the reduced carbonation recipe met the criteria intended for space.
 Barley harvested from crops grown for several generations in space has also been brought back to Earth to produce beer.
 While not a space food (it used the same high carbonation 'Earth' recipe), the study did demonstrate that ingredients grown in space are safe for production.

 Space bread has proved elusive because of a variety of challenges.
 By 2012 a method was suggested where the dough is leavened by dissolved CO2 (as opposed to yeast) and cooked by a low-temperature process, which could allow for fresh bread to be baked from bulk ingredients on future spaceflights.